LArSoft/larsoft.github.io/wiki/Editing_Code.md

 This removes the package and all the links that SRT has made, including the .so files in one’s lib folder.

-Compiling Packages in the Test Release(#Compiling-Packages-in-the-Test-Release)
+Compiling Packages in the Test Release
 ----------------------------------------------------------------------------------

 Compiling packages under the SRT environment is fairly straightforward.
 First, one needs to run the command